Scouting in Troop 5 is fun!

 For Scouts

-Troop 5 Scouts have a fun time in active, outdoor experiences and at troop and patrol meetings.
+Troop 5 Scouts have fun in active, outdoor experiences and troop and patrol meetings.

-When you join Troop 5, you will be a member of the Troop (which is about 55 scouts right now), and you’ll be a member of a Patrol, within the Troop (each Patrol has about 7 scouts).
+When you join Troop 5, you will be a member of the Troop, and you’ll be a member of a Patrol, within the Troop (each Patrol has about 7 scouts).

-Once a month the troop goes away for a weekend camp out.
+Once a month, the troop goes away for a weekend campout.
 You’ll learn how to camp–set up a tent, cook your meals, use personal and troop gear!
-The weekends are planned by the Scouts – some of the things done in the past year include hiking, backpacking, cycling, canoeing, fishing, swimming, skiing, individual and team sports.
+The Scouts plan the weekends – some of the things done in the past year include hiking, backpacking, cycling, canoeing, fishing, swimming, skiing, and individual and team sports.

-For 2 weeks every summer the troop goes to a Scouts BSA camp in the Adirondack mountains.
-At camp you’ll not only have a lot of fun activities to choose from, you’ll learn more Scouting skills.
+For 2 weeks every summer, the troop goes to a Scouting America camp in the Adirondack mountains.
+At camp, you’ll not only have a lot of fun activities to choose from but also learn more scouting skills.
+You can learn more about Camp Massawepie on this page.

 Scouting also happens every week!
-At troop meetings (Thursday nights from 7:00 to 9:00 pm when school is in session), there is program built around the monthly theme.
-Recently Scouts have learned about doing their own bike repairs, photography, first aid, astronomy, and crime solving.
+At troop meetings, there is a program built around the monthly theme.
+Scouts have learned about doing their own bike repairs, photography, first aid, astronomy, and crime-solving.

 Contact us to find out more about being a Troop 5 Scout!